 - $4 billion to address major pandemic-related disruptions throughout the food supply chain; invest in new infrastructure for farmers, food processors, and farmers markets to build resiliency; monitor COVID-19 in animals; support small meat and poultry processors; protect food and farm workers on the job; and increase food donations.

 - More than $5 billion in debt relief and assistance for farmers of color who have faced widespread and longstanding discrimination and have seen disproportionate impacts from the pandemic.

 - For information on direct payments to farmers under the Coronavirus Food Assistance Program (CFAP), please visit: https://www.farmers.gov/cfap

-- Applications will be accepted through December 11, 2020.
-Wisconsinites seeking one-on-one support with the CFAP application process can call 877-508-8364 to speak directly with a U.S. Department of Agriculture (USDA) employee ready to offer general assistance.
+- U.S. Department of Agriculture's (USDA) Farm Service Agency is currently accepting new or modified CFAP applications.
+Wisconsinites seeking one-on-one support with the CFAP application process can call 877-508-8364 to speak directly with a USDA employee ready to offer general assistance.

 - For the latest information from USDA and coronavirus, please visit: https://www.usda.gov/coronavirus

 - For a comprehensive COVID-19 federal resource guide courtesy of USDA, please click here